Foggy weather expected in Baku

 By Laman Ismayilova

-The weather will be mainly rainless in country's regions.
-However, short-term rain is expected in some places at night and in the morning.
-Hail is predicted in foothill regions.
+Rainless weather is expected in some country's regions.
+Hail is also predicted.
 Mist will be observed in some places at night and in the morning.
+West wind will intensify.

 ---